daizyio/destruct-js/README.md

 You can conditionally parse parts of the buffer using some control statements that mirror standard JS.

 `if((r: any) => boolean, PayloadSpec)` - executes the specified `PayloadSpec` if the function evaluates to true.
 All state in the original spec (variables, position etc.) is passed to the new spec, and control and state is returned to the original spec once the new spec (and any specs executed within that) are completed.

-`lookup((r: any) => string | number | boolean, {[k:string]: PayloadSpec})` - looks up the value returned from the function in a map, and executes the associated spec.
+`switch((r: any) => string | number | boolean, {[k:string]: PayloadSpec})` - looks up the value returned from the function in a map, and executes the associated spec.
 Note that the function may return any primitive, but it will be converted to a string, and the keys of the map *must* be strings.
+If the value returned from the function is not found in the map, the option with a key of `default` will be used.
+No error will be thrown if neither the value nor 'default' exist in the map.

 Position control
 ---